Frequently Asked Questions

 -

-When paired with supportive nutrition and adequate recovery, strength training supports lean muscle development, improved body composition, and a physique that looks defined, strong, and proportional.
+When paired with supportive nutrition and recovery, strength training helps create the physique most women are actually looking for — lean, defined, strong, and proportionate.